JetBrains/teamcity-documentation/topics/parallel-tests.md

 When batch builds produce identical artifacts, only the latest batch build's artifacts are shown in the **Artifacts** tab of a parent configuration.
 This behavior is suitable for configurations with artifacts produced by building steps, but not for parallel tasks generating similar file sets.

 To access all parallel task artifacts (for example, when each of your tests generates the "report.log" file), use the `teamcity.build.parallelTests.currentBatch` [parameter](configuring-build-parameters.md) when defining artifact paths for a parent build configuration.
-This parameter enables organizing artifacts from different batch builds into separate directories.
+Since this parameter references the batch build number, it allows builds to organize their artifacts into subdirectories with unique names.
 For instance:

 ```Plain Text
 bin => batch-build-%teamcity.build.parallelTests.currentBatch%/bin